jeffbulotano/classified-email-filter/README.md

 Your app is now ready!

+## Implementation

+1. Prepare a form with two required input fields.
+One for the list of classified words/phrases and another for the email body.
+2. Convert the form values to JSON with the following properties:
+   2.1 classified_words_phrases - array of classified words and phrases (NOTE: it's possible to use text here, perhaps a comma separated list.
+Changes need to be done to the app if so.)
+   2.2 email_text
+3. On form submit, send a POST request to /api/filter-classified-email endpoint
+4. Receive a JSON response with "is_classified" and "censored_text" properties.
+5. Process the response accordingly.

+ADDITIONAL NOTE: I understand that the API route is overkill for the use case.
+However, I decided to go this route for demonstration.
+To implement the solution to an existing system ClassifiedEmailService class can be copied and instantiated accordingly.
+Or, ClassifiedEmailService@filterClassifiedEmail method can be converted to a helper if needed.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.